-Studying abroad doesn’t have to be a burden on your budget, sometimes being a more affordable alternative to studying in your hometown.
-Whether you’re worried about tuition fees or the living costs, there are some countries where you can find an affordable study experience while also getting a great education.
-You can use numbeo to compare living costs in any country in Europe and beyond.
+Studying abroad doesn’t have to be a burden on your budget; sometimes it can even be a more affordable alternative to studying in your home town.
+Whether you’re worried about tuition fees or living costs, there are European countries where you can find an affordable study experience while also getting great education.
+You can use Numbeo to compare living costs in any country in Europe and beyond.

 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.